ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

 ```

 2. Without DAG API.
 Pass data through the GPU channel out-of-band and execute asynchronously using two different loops, one for receiving data and one for execution.
+Application is responsible for triggering each producer and consumer task in the `while` loops.

 ```python
 @ray.remote